LexasCMS/vsf-next-lexascms/README.md

 When making use of LexasCMS's [visual content previews](https://www.lexascms.com/features/content-previews/) feature, LexasCMS will load your website with the `lexascmsRequestContent` query parameter.

-This value of this parameter will be a pre-encoded request context, which should be provided directly to all requests to the Content Delivery API.
+The value of this parameter will be a pre-encoded request context, which should be provided directly to all requests to the Content Delivery API.

 Full Example